Fennek-AI/PercVAE/backend/README.md

-# Fennek Backend Service
+# Fennek AI Backend Service
 A simple webservice using FastAPI.

 Just start it with:
 ```
-python app.py
+python main.py
 ```

 You may need to adapt the parameters for the model being used, which are hardcoded as of now.
 This will change and be done via a configuration file in the future.
-We should have a look at this google/gin framework for the config stuff anyway.
+The plan is to use the Google gin framework for flexible configuration.